Free, Professional, One-on-One Financial Counseling

 Financial Navigator Program

-The Financial Navigator initiative is made possible through a grant from the Cities for Financial Empowerment Fund.
+The Financial Empowerment Center and the Financial Navigator program are made possible, in part, through grants from the Cities for Financial Empowerment Fund